NikkiNight/VideoGames-QA-Bug-Reports/Once Human/Multiple-Bugs-FloatingNPC-Fishing-WrongLanguage.md

 <a href="https://drive.google.com/drive/folders/1BWpcxLsgTxpddOk2D995gkzu37wIbeXB" alt="Video of fish appearing above the water">Video via Google Drive.</a>

 ## Why is this issue important?
-- From a player standpoint, breaks immersion and reflects poorly on the developers.
+- From a player standpoint, breaks immersion, reflectly poorly on the games development.
-- From a QA standpoint,
+- From a QA standpoint, while not game breaking, it does affect immersion, player experience, and visual fidelity.

 ---